balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 <summary><b>Jetson AGX Orin 32GB Devkit</b></summary>
 <br>

-Currently, the Jetson AGX Orin 32GB can be provisioned with balenaOS on the eMMC only, by using the [Jetson Flash Tool](https://github.com/balena-os/jetson-flash).
+Currently, the Jetson AGX Orin 32GB can be provisioned with balenaOS on the eMMC only, by using the [Jetson Flash][Jetson Flash] tool.

 </details>
 <br>